Skip Navigation

 Peru-Hub Logo

-Researchers at OU are focused on creating an integrated soil and climate monitoring system in the San Martin region to improve the productivity and profitability of smallholder farmers.
-This system will be co-developed with our partner research organizations and stakeholders, along with creation of agricultural field stations to facilitate knowledge access and transfer, improved commercialization of value-added products, and access to supply chains for both local and national markets.
+PERU-Hub is a bilateral partnership between U.S. and Peruvian universities established to build a research and innovation center focused on sustainable agriculture in the San Martin Region of the Peruvian northern rain forest.
+Originally funded by the USAID with our partners at Universidad Nacional Agraria La Molina (UNALM), researchers at OU are focused on creating an integrated soil and climate monitoring system in the San Martin region to improve the productivity and profitability of smallholder farmers.
+This research and translation program includes partnerships with Purdue University, Utah State University, the Center for Tropical Research (CIAT), and regional and national stakeholders in Peru leveraging a network of agricultural field stations to facilitate knowledge access and transfer, improved commercialization of value-added products, and access to supply chains for both local and national markets.